dwillis/religion-data/README.md

 - CSV with flattened nested structures
 - Includes: AccountStatus, ClergyOrLay, Conferences, FirstName, LastName, GCFAId, etc.
 - Each record includes a URL field: `https://www.umdata.org/pastor?pastor={GCFAId}`
+- When using `--all`, adds ConferenceId and ConferenceName to each record

 #### 2. Work History Scraper (`work_history_scraper.py`)